𝘈𝘱𝘱𝘳𝘰𝘹 𝘳𝘦𝘢𝘥 𝘵𝘪𝘮𝘦: 5 𝘮𝘪𝘯𝘴🕒

 Why are SDH subtitles used?

-Meanwhile, worldwide, an estimated 466 million people – 5% of the population – have disabling hearing loss, and this number is expected to rise to 900 million by 2050.
+Meanwhile, worldwide, an estimated 430 million people have disabling hearing loss, and this number is expected to rise to 700 million by 2050.
+This is according to stats from the World Health Organization (WHO).

 These days, SDH subtitles are ever-more crucial for ensuring your content is accessible, inclusive and wide-reaching.